filamentphp/filamentphp.com/content/articles/alexandersix-handling-bulk-imports-in-filament.md

 ```

 Once run, these commands will generate and place your `Importer` class in the `app/Filament/Imports`
 directory.
-If we run the `make:filament-importer` command (without the `--generate` flag, for sake
+If we run the `make:filament-importer` command (without the `--generate` flag, for the sake
 of example) in our project, we will now have a file called `app/Filament/Imports/BookImporter.php`.

 Let's quickly step through the important sections of this file: